Who is this tutorial for?

 - To monitor your supplier's products and get notified when there is a change, go to the task "Monitor" tab and set up a monitor.
 You can add multiple monitors for different product categories by adjusting the "Origin URL".

-- To get to an overview of all your tasks, click on Dashboard in the page's top-left corner.
-You can access and edit all of your tasks at any time on any device.
+- To get an overview of all your Robots, click on Dashboard in the page's top-left corner.
+You can access and edit all of your Robots at any time on any device.

-- If you would like to delete or re-record a task, click on the task Settings tab and scroll to the bottom.
+- If you would like to delete or re-train a Robot, click on the task Settings tab and scroll to the bottom.

-- If you would like to run your automation programmatically, sync the captured data with a Google Sheet, or integrate with other tools using Zapier or Integromat, visit the task Integrate tab.
+- If you would like to run your automation programmatically, sync the captured data with a Google Sheet, or Airtable with other tools using Zapier, Pabbly, or Make.com, you should see it in the task Integrate tab.

 I hope this tutorial was helpful!
 If you're stuck or have any questions or feedback, my colleagues and I would love to hear from you!
 Just head to Support and chat online, email, or schedule a meeting to contact us!